Singapore says will close schools on Friday as pollution worsens

 Kindergartens run by the Ministry of Education and special education schools will also be closed, according to a statement on the ministry’s website.

-In addition, Singapore Sports Hub, which includes an outdoor stadium and an aquatic sports center, said on its website that it would suspend all outdoor activities.
+In addition, Singapore Sports Hub, which includes an outdoor stadium and an aquatic sports centre, said on its website that it would suspend all outdoor activities.
 Fast-food restaurants, including KFC, Pizza Hut and McDonald‘s, have halted delivery service as the pollution worsens.
+(Reporting by Rujun Shen, editing by Larry King)